How to Apply

 First of all you need to go to the application link here and fill in the Tenancy Application.
 An application should be submitted for each adult occupier.

 We take a holding deposit which is equivalent of one week’s rental.
 This amount is then deducted from your deposit.

 - You can call our office on 0113 285 7717 to pay with a debit or credit card over the phone.

-- Pay by internet banking into our bank account which is HSBC
+- Pay by internet banking into our bank account which is NATWEST

 PLEASE BE AWARE THAT WE DO NOT ACCEPT CASH UNDER ANY CIRCUMSTANCES.

-These fees are non-refundable and should you cancel your application and/or fail referencing due to incorrect and/or misleading information having been provided by you, then you will also lose your reservation deposit.
+The holding deposit is non-refundable should you cancel/withdraw your application and/or fail referencing due to incorrect and/or misleading information having been provided by you.

-By filling in the form and paying the application fee you are giving us permission to carry out references including a credit check.
+By filling in the form and paying the holding deposit you are giving us permission to carry out references including a credit check.
 The references will be an employment reference, previous landlord reference and a credit check.
 Please be aware that if the references do not meet an acceptable standard, you may be required to provide a Guarantor.